Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 This can be *really useful*:

-* Find me things like this order, that are in stock
+    Find me things like <this order>, that are in stock

-* Find the pictures of me that were taken in Portugal, between these dates
+    Find the pictures of me taken in Portugal, between <these dates>

-* Find all the things that match <these qualities> and choose the one most like <this other thing>
+    Find things that match <these qualities>, and choose the one most like <this other thing>

 PostgreSQL optimisation techniques work